shotaronowhere/safeLP/README.md

 We have also implemented forge tests to verify our hook contract is functioning as expected.

 The auction mechanism for the LVR-mitigation hook works by keeping track of the highest bidder so far in the auction-window, and refunding the last highest bidder their bid amount as soon as they are out-bid.
 This way, it is capital efficient, simple and doesn't impose additional delays on or create ambiguity for traders as other auctions such as second-price or blind auctions would.

+All tests can be executed with the command `forge test`